HrishikeshP-01/DataVisualization_Essentials/README.md

 After you answer the above questions:

 Create data visualizations for the audience & ensure that they understand it & are engaged by it.
 Channel your narrative to them specifically.

+## Gestalt Principles of Perception
+People digest data under the Gestalt theory which attempts to explain how we generate meaningful perceptions.
+Some principles are:
+- *Principle of proximity* – when individuals perceive an assortment of objects, they perceive objects close to each other as being part of the same group.
+In other words, if things are close to each other, people perceive them as being part of the same group.
+- *Principle of similarity* – if things look the same, people perceive them as the same type.
+- *Enclosure & continuity* – things with a boundary or continuation are seen as a group
+- *Closure* – individuals perceive structures as shapes, letters or pictures & even when these structures have gaps, they perceive them as being whole i.e, their brains fill in the gaps